tonyjafer/ijcanonmanual/docs/source/index.rst

 Final Thoughts
 ==============

 Installing a Canon printer to your computer using wireless setup is simple and efficient.
 With just a few steps, you can enjoy wireless printing and all the benefits it offers.
-For continued support, always keep your printer firmware and drivers up to date by visiting the Canon support site.
+For continued support, always keep your printer firmware and drivers up to date by visiting the Canon support site or website.